 Gardeners looking for a true blue color in a flower can’t go wrong with the old-fashioned bachelor’s button.
 These fully double annual flowers look like miniature carnations, only they’re much easier to grow.
-In fact, they are treated as weeds in some areas, because of their propensity to self-seed.
+They are treated as weeds in some areas, because of their propensity to self-seed.
 Nevertheless, every gardener needs at least one can’t-fail plant in the flower garden, and this lightly fragrant flower belongs in every beginner’s landscape.

 Are Bachelor's Buttons Right for Your Garden?